 12. To end Guided Access, triple press the Side or Home button and enter the passcode you set before, then tap End in the top left.
 Alternatively, double press to end it immediately using FaceID, if you have it set up.

-Now you know how to use Guided Access on iPhone, check out our other tutorials for keeping your Apple device secure, including how to stop spam texts on iPhone, how to block spam calls on iPhone, how to change your Apple ID email address and how to completely disable location tracking on iPhone.
+Now you know how to use Guided Access on iPhone, check out our other tutorials for keeping your Apple device secure, including how to stop spam texts on iPhone, how to block spam calls on iPhone, how to password protect folders on Mac and how to change your Apple ID email address and how to completely disable location tracking on iPhone.
 We also have plenty of general iPhone guides, including how to make your old iPhone last longer.